New exhibition asks: 'Who the f*** is Banksy?' | DW | 25.09.2020

 The triptych had previously hung in the Bethlehem Hotel Walled Off, which mockingly advertises its view of the embattled West Bank and was co-founded by Banksy.
 Last Christmas, Banksy created a nativity scene on the shot-up barrier wall next door.

 Banksy has also reacted to the coronavirus pandemic with a stencil of rats in the London Underground that promoted mask wearing.
 And in May he left a work of art in a hospital in Southampton as a thank you to the nursing staff.
-The painting is to be auctioned off for a good cause in the fall.
+The painting is to be auctioned off for a good cause in the Northern Hemisphere's fall months.

 -